Skip to Content

 Search Engines and Keyword Relevancy: What We Know and What We Don’t

 Industry experts, and Google itself, urge marketers to write high-quality content.
 Focus on your target audience.
-But it’s up to you to identify which topics are relevant to your target market.
+Which topics are relevant to them?

-How to Relevant Topics and Keywords in Your Content
+How to Get Relevant Topics and Keywords in Your Content

 SEO tools today also fail to provide relevance-based metrics.
-Great keyword research tools such as SEMRush and SpyFu return keywords that have some degree of relevance but they can’t quantify the degree of relevance, so their data can only be sorted on Search Volume.
-If you’re a fan of SEMRush, no worries!
-Read how to get the most out of SEMRush using MarketMuse.
+Great keyword research tools such as SEMRush and SpyFu return keywords that have some degree of relevance but they can’t quantify the degree of relevance, so their data can only be sorted on Search Volume

 But there is another issue regarding the way that relevant keywords are generated.
 The easiest way for a keyword tool to generate suggestions is to look at the seed term you’ve entered (e.g. “canned dog food”).
 Then expand it to a list of niche keywords that contain the seed (e.g. “best canned dog food for senior dogs”).
 Campaigns relying on long-tail keywords have always relied on this type of expansion.

 However, with Google’s move towards semantic search, it’s made adjustments to the way it lists Search Engine Result Pages (SERPs).
 Google is now lumping results, meaning that it shows the same SERP for many long-tail keywords.
-As a result, there is less of a discernible difference between ranking for “canned dog food” and “best canned dog food for senior dogs.”
+As a result, you won’t necessarily have a higher ranking for “canned dog food” and “best canned dog food for senior dogs.”

 1. MarketMuse generates topically related keywords that don’t necessarily contain the seed term.
 Using our technology to research the topic ‘how to grow avocados’ returns topics including ‘watering,’ ‘fertilizer,’ ‘sunlight,’ and ‘root rot’ because they are semantically related to that subject.